After-Shock/Cloudbox-wiki/Configuring-Settings.md

     - `downloads`: Path for NZBGet downloads.
 Default is `"/home/{{user}}/downloads/nzbget"`.
 - `rutorrent`:
     - `passwd`: Password to be used for ruTorrent webgui
-      - Note: Password can be alpha or alphanumeric, but not only numeric and no special characters.
+      - Note: Password can be in alpha or alphanumeric characters, but not only numeric, and no special characters.
     - `downloads`: Path for ruTorrent downloads.
 Default is `"/home/{{user}}/downloads/rutorrent"`.
 - `plex`:
   - `tag`: Options are `public` or `plexpass`.
 Default is `public`.